Ready, Set, Apply!

 Step 9: Celebrate your acceptance!

 See?
 That really wasn’t so bad!
 Happy mail is pouring in from your colleges of choice and now you have to make a decision.
 When you’re ready, notify the school you pick of your decision to accept.
 Next up, it’s time to celebrate and plan for graduation.
-The hard part is over (that is, unless you still need to decide on a major, but we have great ideas for that on page 200).
+The hard part is over (that is, unless you still need to decide on a major, but we have great ideas for that here).

 WAYS TO SAVE